garyfleming/beyond-frameworks/beyond-frameworks.md

 ![](images/nyr.jpg)

+^ TODO replace image with dog in party hat

 ^ Someone told me once, in late-October, that they were planning to start going to the gym in January.
 A new year's resolution.
 ^ We had a chat and it was clear it was something they wanted to do to aid in their goals (overall fitness, losing weight).
 ^ I asked why wait?
 Were there things making it difficult to do it now that wouldn't be there in January?